DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCheckBox/1 Configuration/allowIndeterminateStateByClick.md

 Specifies whether users can set the CheckBox state to indeterminate.

 ---
-*dxCheckBox* supports three states: checked, unchecked, and indeterminate.
+The CheckBox component supports three states: checked, unchecked, and indeterminate.
 The following table specifies the relation between the editor's state and its [value](/Documentation/ApiReference/UI_Components/dxCheckBox/Configuration/#value).

 <table class="dx-table">
     <tr>